 Yes agree with Mr. 04 , You must take these complaint seriously and resolve as per the process and asap.

-In such cases, let us take both the sides.
+In such cases, let us consider both sides.

 From India, Mumbai